bedapub/HBVouroboros/README.md

 HBVouroboros: A snakemake-based workflow to map RNA-sequencing reads to circular HBV cccDNA
 ===
-Jitao David Zhang, 11.03.2020
+Jitao David Zhang and Roland Ambs, 11.03.2020

 # Background